evanthegrayt/attribool/README.md

 [![Gem Version](https://badge.fury.io/rb/attribool.svg)](https://badge.fury.io/rb/attribool)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> Pre-release version.
-Everything works, but not everything is documented.

 Ruby macros for creating boolean methods for attributes that may or may not be booleans themselves.
 This is done via coercion based on truthiness.

 For example, if you have an attribute of `@name`, and you want to know if `@name` is not `nil`, you can declare `bool_reader :name`, which will define the method `name?`.
 This method will return true if `@name` is truthy.

 The `bool_reader` also comes with some handy options.
 For example, you can [define a method name](#a-bool_reader-with-method-name-or-prefix) that makes more sense.
-Using the same example, as above, if your attribute is `@name`, but you'd like for your boolean method to be called `named?`, you can use `bool_reader :name, method: :named?`.
+Using the same example as above, if your attribute is `@name`, but you'd like for your boolean method to be called `named?`, you can use `bool_reader :name, method: :named?`.
 [Conditionals](#a-bool_reader-with-method-name-and-conditional) can also be set with lambdas via the `condition:` keyword argument.

+The first argument is always the instance variable to check for truthiness.
+Because of this, it is also valid syntax to use `bool_reader :@name`, if it makes more sense to you.

 Macros also exist for `bool_writer` and `bool_accessor`.
 When a writer method is defined, the value will always be coerced into a boolean before